 Budgets are prepared by departments.

-Staff, faculty and department chairs submit their requests to Directors and Deans who revise those requests and forward them to the Executive Cabinet.
+Staff, faculty and department chairs submit their requests to Directors and Deans who revise those requests and forward them to the Senior Leadership Team.

-The Executive Cabinet reviews and prioritizes addition and reduction recommendations, aligns requests with strategic directions and shares priorities with the Internal Budget Committee.
-The Executive Cabinet provides guidance to the work of the Budget Committee (External) and communicated budget information to campus constituencies.
+The Senior Leadership Team (SLT) reviews and prioritizes addition and reduction recommendations, aligns requests with strategic directions and shares priorities with the Institutional Effectiveness Council.
+SLT provides guidance to the work of the Budget Committee (External) and communicates budget information to campus constituencies.